 To avoid unnecessary database writes, in my solutions, I introduced a hash attribute for all objects involved in the data exchange.
 It is assumed that any changes to such objects can occur exclusively in the master system, as the source of truth.

-Accordingly, the hash is calculated only at the moment of this import and is recorded in the database.
-Technically, it can be re-calculated when an object is changed via the item interceptors mechanism.
+Accordingly, the hash is calculated only at the moment of import and is recorded in the database.
+Technically, it can be recalculated when an object is changed via the item interceptors mechanism.

 In cases where there are a large number of objects, they are divided into groups, and the hash is additionally calculated for the group as well.
 For very large volumes, a hash can also be introduced for groups of groups.
-It will allow to quickly determine whether the element needs to be inspected in detail or not that saves a lot of time and memory for big datasets.
+This makes it possible to quickly determine whether the element needs to be inspected in detail, which saves a lot of time and memory for large datasets.

 The standard SAP approach in this case is to perform 50,000 updates.
-As you see, it takes a lot of time, resources, and basically useless — the system rewrites ABC with ABC which is unnecessary — especially it is important for multi-table data structures.
-This is how SAP Cloud Platform Integration works, this is how Datahub works, and this is how OData integration operates.
+As you can see, it takes a lot of time and resources and is basically useless — the system rewrites ABC with ABC, which is unnecessary.
+This is especially important for multi-table data structures.
+This is how SAP Cloud Platform Integration works, this is how Data Hub works, and this is how OData integration operates.
 There are no built-in mechanisms that would prevent an item from being updated when no changes in attributes are detected compared to the existing values in the database.
-In reality, SAP Commerce Platform can perform significantly more than 50,000 updates because there are related tables involved.
+In reality, SAP Commerce Platform can perform significantly more than 50,000 updates because related tables are involved.

 My solution offered a practical approach to optimizing database updates in SAP systems by using hash calculations: